This post has been updated with additional methods and fresh link to increase your sales. 🙂

 Better yet, you can use tools like Notify Me so you can let your visitors know when the product will be back in stock.
 Plus, you get their email address so you can nurture visitors via email, too.

-Tip: Using remaining inventory signifiers can help to create a sense of loss aversion (psychology concept #19), which will help nudge visitors through the sales cycle.
+Using remaining inventory signifiers can help to create a sense of urgency and loss aversion (psychology concept #19) that can help nudge visitors through the sales cycle.

-Here’s that same camera example listed on Amazon with Only 2 left in stock verbiage:
+Here’s the same camera example from above, but now it’s listed on Amazon with Only 2 left in stock verbiage: